 What’s the public broadcasting fee?
 Do I have to pay it?

 Please take into account that in addition to regular costs of living, students are required to pay a public broadcasting fee (Rundfunkbeitrag) for the use of the German public television, radio and online services.
 Generally speaking, every household in Germany is required to pay this fee, international students included.
-Detailed information on the public broadcasting fee is available in the download box.

 Please note that illegal streaming, downloading & hosting of films, series or sporting events in Germany is punishable by law and can be very expensive.
 We only recommend legal streaming services.